MicrosoftEdge/DevTools/explainers/console.context()/explainer.md

    We propose to keep the existing `context:context-name` search syntax, but also add new filtering UI in the Console sidebar.

-   To make filtering for contextual logs more user-friendly, we propose adding context names to the Console sidebar, so that developers can easily click on a context to filter out everything else.
+   To make filtering for contextual logs more user-friendly, we propose adding context names to the Console sidebar in a new section, so that developers can easily click on a context to filter out everything else.

    ![DevTools Console panel sidebar with context filters](console-sidebar-with-context-filters.png)